AndyOGo/gulp-pilot/README.md

 ### GulpPilot~Settings : <code>Object</code>
 The default GulpPilot settings.

-You can overwrite those with a .pilotrc file in your root project folder.
+**Note:** You can overwrite those with a .pilotrc file in your root project folder.

 **Note:** Your default config is always in your root folder called <package.name>.conf.{js,json}